Short for DC Animated Universe

 - The final scene in the Justice League Unlimited episode "Epiologue" mirrored the first shot of the very first Batman: The Animated Series episode, with the episode being written before the series was renewed for its third & final season.
 Whilst it didn't end up book ending the DCAU (at least, not by our chronology), it did book end the first shot of BTAS with the final shot of the future Batman.

 - Continuity Snarl: The tie-in comics are canon...at least until an actual episode of one of the series contradicts them.
 This has resulted in discrepancies in characterization and origin for several characters, including Superman, Catman, and Huntress.

-- Fantasy Gun Control: Averted in most cases, making the DCAU cartoons unique among TV shows of the '90s era.
+- Family-Friendly Firearms: Averted in most cases, making the DCAU cartoons unique among TV shows of the '90s era.
 Although it's pretty rare for anyone (other than Superman) to actually get shot, as most bad guys who use guns seem to have graduated from the Imperial Stormtrooper Marksmanship Academy.